Hong Kong Security Watch Report (Q4 2016)

 Figure 3 –Trend of Botnet (C&Cs) related security events

-The number of botnet Command and Control Servers dropped this quarter.
+The number of botnet Command and Control Servers decreased this quarter.

 The trend of botnet (bots) security events is summarized below: